panickkalambay/panickkalambay.github.io/_teaching/2015-spring-teaching-2.md

 type: "Graduate Course"
 permalink: /teaching/2015-spring-teaching-1
 venue: "Texas Southern University, Department of Transportation Studies"
-date: "Fall 2025"
+date: 2025-09-01
 location: "Houston - TX, USA"
 ---

-# This is a description of a teaching experience.
+This is a description of a teaching experience.
 You can use markdown like any other post.

 Heading 1
 ======